 If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will increase by 13 percent by 2028.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will increase by 13 percent by 2028.

-One of the number one wanted jobs is working as a HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to make.
+One of the number one needed jobs is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to make.

 What Is an HVAC Technician?

-Some are HVAC-R techs, which means they also can take care of refrigeration.
+Some are HVAC-R technicians, which means they also can take care of refrigeration.

-While HVAC can be physically challenging, it can also be highly fulfilling.
-As a technician you’ll be required to be able to:
+While HVAC can be physically demanding, it can also be extremely satisfying.
+As a technician you should be able to:

-- Work in difficult settings, including tight or dirty spaces.
+- Work in uncomfortable settings, such as tight or dirty spaces.

-- Work in hot or cold areas as equipment is usually outdoors.
+- Work in hot or cold areas as equipment is typically outdoors.

-- Work evenings, weekends and overtime during peak demand.
+- Work evenings, weekends and overtime during peak times.

-It’s a fantastic career option if you want to:
+It’s a fantastic career possibility if you want to:

-- Not have heavy amounts of educational debt.
+- Not have excessive higher education debt.

 - Avoid being stuck at a desk or in an office.